joyrajbanshi91/Agroforestry-Tool/README.md

 # Agroforestry-Tool
 Projecting Carbon Sequestration of Forest and Agroforestry system...

-The tool based on the equation  Bertalanffy-Richards function.
-The sgroforestry rotational period is also added in the tool.
+The tool is based on the equation  Bertalanffy-Richards function.
+The agroforestry rotational period is also added in the tool.

 For Vegetation Carbon..